esther-soyoung/Study-Kafka/Intro_Kafka/1_Installation.md

 ## Zookeeper
 Is a *centralized coordination service* that aims to ease managing distributed application, by maintaining configuration information and providing distributed synchronization.
+Zookeeper works as a cluster of servers, each server serving each client(distributed application).
+Zookeeper server stores status data in `znode`, in *key-value* format.
+Znode can be easily understood as file or directory.

 ## Installation
 ### Zookeeper Server